 Following the UK’s departure from the European Union, voting rights for EU citizens have changed.
 To be registered to vote, EU citizens living in England must meet new eligibility criteria, based on the country they are from and when they started living in the UK.

-To remain registered to vote, an EU citizen living in England (who is not a Commonwealth or Irish citizen) must be either:
+To register to vote as an EU citizen living in England (who is not a Commonwealth or Irish citizen) you must be either:

 Permission to enter or stay in the UK, Channel Islands or Isle of Man (also called Leave to Enter or Remain) means you have a legal immigration status.